ncw/www/_posts/pymath004-pi-chudnovsky.rst

 100000000 542.2
 ========= =========================

-So we have achieved our goal of calculating 100,000,000 million places of π in just under 10 minutes!
+So we have achieved our goal of calculating 100,000,000 places of π in just under 10 minutes!
 What is limiting the program now is memory...
 100,000,000 places takes about 600MB of memory to run.
 With 6 GB of free memory it could probably calculate one billion